Atypical-Consulting/BlazorMVU/README.md

 BlazorMvu is a library that implements the Model-View-Update (MVU) pattern for Blazor.
 It provides a structured way to organize your Blazor components and manage their state, making your code more understandable and easier to maintain.

 ![Drag Racing](./assets/blazormvu.png)

+Demo: This Blazor project is deployed on [GitHub Pages](https://atypical-consulting.github.io/BlazorMVU/)

 ## 💡 Motivation